bleemeo/glouton/CONTRIBUTING.md

 ### Developing on MacOS

-If you can't run `./glouton` because it is a Linux binary, you can simply run `go run main.go`.
+If you can't run `./glouton` because it is a Linux binary, you can simply run `go run .`.

 When loading the UI, if Glouton is not able to discover your Docker containers, try changing the Docker socket with :